dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 Approach
 --------
-Every MapReduce program comes with the `Main` class, that used the MapReduce API to submit the job.
+Every MapReduce program comes with the `Main` class; that used the MapReduce API to submit the job.
 With Spring Hadoop, the job creation is handled by Spring Hadoop.
 The jobs can be submitted with various configuration options without changing the code.

 Designing and writing of Mapper and Reduce classes does not change with Hadoop.
 With Spring Batch, the job can be part of the chain of Jobs.
 The Spring Hadoop helps by providing a clean way of invoking MapReduce jobs without worrying about the complexity.